Episode 14: Visible/Invisible

 In this final episode of Season 2, we re-think art historian Linda Nochlin’s famous question “why have there been no great women artists?” through an intersectional lens that addresses work by women artists of colour.
 This episode examines co-host Madeline Collin’s research on visibility, invisibility and marginalization in the work of contemporary artists.
 We talk about the politics of looking and how we might think about the gaze in the work of Kara Walker, Teresa Margolles, Ana Mendieta, and Mari Katayama.
 We also consider the notion of the absent body and its trace in several works of art.

 Sources + further reading:

-Unboxing the Canon is hosted and produced by Linda Steer for her course “Introduction to the History of Western Art” in the Department of Visual Arts at Brock University.
-Brock University is located on the traditional lands of the Haudenosaunee and Anishinaabe peoples.
+Season 2 of Unboxing the Canon is produced by Professor Linda Steer for her course “Introduction to the History of Western Art” in the Department of Visual Arts at Brock University.
+Our sound designer, co-host and contributing researcher is Madeline Collins.